 An expert online second opinion from the #1 children's hospital can offer you reassurance that you're getting the best care for your child,

-remotely, answer your questions and provide a detailed report — all within 7-10 business days.
+remotely, answer your questions and provide a detailed report — all within 5-7 business days from the time records are collected.

 When you request an online second opinion, you'll be assigned a personal-care coordinator and staff